Max Stassi: Personal life

 Stassi's father, grandfather, and great-grandfather played as catchers in minor league baseball.
 His father, Jim, coached him at Yuba City.
-Max's great uncle, Myril Hoag, played in three World Series, batting .320 in them.
+Max's grand-uncle, Myril Hoag, played in three World Series, batting .320 in them.
 His brother, Brock Stassi, has also played in MLB.
 Max and Brock Stassi have raised more than $100,000 with an annual charity event held in Yuba City, called "Homers for the Hungry."
 The money goes to local food banks.